gear-foundation/gear-wiki/docs/examples/prerequisites.md

 ## Stable environment

-All smart contract examples and JS applications have been tested on stable environment that consists of specific development tool versions necessary for implementing, buildg and running smart contracts and JS applications.
+All smart contract examples and JS applications have been tested on stable environment that consists of specific development tool versions necessary for implementing, building and running smart contracts and JS applications.

 Current stable release: `v1.0`